Ringette in Canada: 2022–23

-Participation
+Registration levels

 Ringette is played in all 10 Canadian provinces and the Northwest Territories and involves an average of 50,000 participants a year.
 In the 2017–18 Canadian ringette season, 31,168 players were registered to play ringette in Canada, the highest known participation rate for a season.
 Players participated on nearly 2,000 teams in eight age categories across the country.
 The largest increases were observed in New Brunswick and Nova Scotia, Alberta and Saskatchewan.
-The Covid-19 pandemic which began in 2019 had a negative impact on registration rates.
+The COVID-19 pandemic which began in 2019 had a negative impact on registration rates.

 In Canada in 1979 there was an estimated 4,500 girls playing ringette across the country, but by 1983 (20 years after ringette was created) there were over 14,500, marking an increase in participation of roughly 10,000 Canadian girls.
 That same year the number of players registered in the female category of ice hockey in Canada, which was almost a century old, was a mere 5,379, less than 40% of ringette's numbers.
 A small decrease in the number of ringette athletes after 1998 has been attributed at least partially to women's ice hockey being recognized officially as an Olympic sport that same season, but is largely considered due to the decision by major governing body's for the women's hockey game to exclude body checking.
 Body checking was removed from the women's ice hockey program by the International Ice Hockey Federation after the 1990 IIHF Women's World Championship.
 Despite the inclusion of women's ice hockey in the Olympics, there remains a striking absence of recognition towards the fact that female players had historically employed body checking as an element of their game.
 After women's hockey's introduction to the Olympic Games, it quickly gained popularity; however, within a decade of its inaugural year in the Olympics, ringette saw a resurgence of registrations in Canada.